-- 1. The Guidelines shall complement and to be read together with the following Guidelines and Circulars: - Guidelines on Implementation of Targeted Financial Sanctions on Terrorism Financing; - Guidelines on Politically Exposed Person (PEP) Family Members and Close Associates of PEP; - Guidelines on Beneficial Ownership for Labuan Legal Persons and Legal Arrangements; - (iv) Guidelines on Fit and Proper Person Requirements; - (v) Guidelines on Compliance Function for Labuan Licensed Entities; - (vi) Guidelines on External Service Arrangements for Labuan Financial Institutions; - (vii) Guidelines on Digital Governance Framework; - (viii) Directive on Implementation on Targeted Financial Sanctions Relating to Proliferation Financing (TFS-PF); - (ix) Circular on Innovative Financial Services in the Labuan International Business and Financial Centre; - (x) Circular on Electronic Know-Your-Customer (e-KYC) for Digital Financial Services; - (xi) Guidelines on AML/CFT Capital Markets and Other Businesses Sector; - (xii) Circular on Submission of Compliance Report and Anti-Money Laundering Counter Financing of Terrorism (AML/CFT) Independent Audit Report to Labuan FSA; and - (xiii) Circular on Submission of Anti-Money Laundering Counter Financing of Terrorism (AML/CFT) Independent Audit Report to Labuan FSA.
+- The Guidelines shall complement and to be read together with the following Guidelines and Circulars: - (i) Guidelines on Implementation of Targeted Financial Sanctions on Terrorism Financing; - (ii) Guidelines on Politically Exposed Person (PEP) Family Members and Close Associates of PEP: - (iii) Guidelines on Beneficial Ownership for Labuan Legal Persons and Legal Arrangements; - (iv) Guidelines on Travel Rule for Labuan Digital Financial Services; - (v) Guidelines on Fit and Proper Person Requirements; - (vi) Guidelines on Compliance Function for Labuan Licensed Entities; - (vii) Guidelines on External Service Arrangements for Labuan Financial Institutions: - (viii) Guidelines on Digital Governance Framework; - (ix) Directive on Implementation on Targeted Financial Sanctions Relating to Proliferation Financing (TFS-PF); - (x) Circular on Innovative Financial Services in the Labuan International Business and Financial Centre; - (xi) Circular on Electronic Know-Your-Customer (e-KYC) for Digital Financial Services: - (xii) Guidelines on AML/CFT Capital Markets and Other Businesses Sector; - (xiii) Circular on Submission of Compliance Report and Anti-Money Laundering Counter Financing of Terrorism (AML/CFT) Independent Audit Report to Labuan FSA; - (xiv) Circular on Submission of Anti-Money Laundering Counter Financing of Terrorism (AML/CFT) Independent Audit Report to Labuan FSA; and

-- 2. With the implementation of the Guidelines, the following Guidelines will be superseded: - (i) Guidelines on AML/CFT Banking Sector; - (ii) Guidelines on AML/CFT Insurance and Takaful Sectors; - (iii) Guidelines on AML/CFT Trust Company Sector; and - (iv) Guidelines on Risk-Based Approach (RBA) for the Purpose of Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT).
+- (xv) Governance and Market Conduct Framework for Labuan Trust Companies. - 2.
+With the implementation of the Guidelines, the following Guidelines will be superseded: - Guidelines on Anti-Money Laundering, Countering Financing of Terrorism and Targeted Financial Sanctions for Labuan Key Reporting Institutions issued on 31 March 2022; - (ii) Guidelines on AML/CFT Banking Sector issued on 30 December 2013; - (iii) Guidelines on AML/CFT Insurance and Takaful Sectors issued on 20 December 2013; - (iv) Guidelines on AML/CFT Trust Company Sector issued on 30 December 2013; and - (v) Guidelines on Risk-Based Approach (RBA) for the Purpose of Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT) issued on 17 July 2017.